Vanni-broUser/concert-seats/README.md

 ## Database Tables
 - Table `Reservation` – discount.
 Store the discount, belongs to a show, to a theater and store the seats referred to the reservations.
-- Table `Show` – title, time
+- Table `Show` – title, time.
 Store title and time of the shows.
-- Table `Theater` – name, location, numColumn, numRow Store the name, the location, the number of column and row of the theaters.
+- Table `Theater` – name, location, numColumn, numRow.
+Store the name, the location, the number of column and row of the theaters.
-- Table `User` – username, password, loyal
+- Table `User` – username, password, loyal.
 Store username, password of the users and if the user is loyal or not.
-- Table `Seats` - seatNumber
+- Table `Seats` - seatNumber.
 Store the seat numeber.

 ## Main React Components